Lev Lunts: Prose

 The prose of Lev Lunts consists of literary articles, polemical articles, book reviews, stories and the one novella.

 Although an atheist, Lunts was steeped in Jewish culture and dedicated to it.
 He expressed his Jewish concerns most openly in a letter sent to Maxim Gorky dated August 16, 1922:

 “Was I right in setting out into literature?
 Not that I do not believe in my powers: I believe in myself, perhaps too boldly.
 But I am a Jew.
 Convinced, steadfast, and glad of it.
 But I am a Russian writer.
 And then I am a Russian Jew.
 Russia is my native land, I love Russia above all countries.
 How can one reconcile these things?
 For myself I have reconciled everything, for me all this is plain and clear, but others think differently.
 Others say: ‘A Jew cannot be a Russian writer...’”

-Lunts's concerns with his Jewish heritage are revealed in three stories written in a Biblical style that draw on separate episodes from the Jewish Bible (the Old Testament), but give them a modern and even post-revolutionary slant.
+Lunts's concerns with his Jewish heritage are revealed in three stories written in a Biblical style that draw on separate episodes from the Hebrew Bible (the Old Testament), but give them a modern and even post-revolutionary slant.
 They are: “In the Wilderness” (March 1921), “The Castrate” (Dec.
 1921) and “The Homeland” (July 1922).
 Each creates its own intonation and system of refrains, and each uses Biblical material or classical sources, such as Herodotus, for its own purposes.
 A different purpose can be seen in each story, and a different approach to the short-story genre.

 The first describes the Jews of Exodus dragging through the desert, starving and groaning under the whips of Aaron and the Levites, then rebelling.
 The second is most mysterious, as it concerns a castrate with childish laughter who wins the maternal heart of a man's barren wife, is adopted by her, and thus overcomes adversity.
 The story has parallels with the Book of Ruth and also with his own essay, "Detskii smekh" (Children's Laughter), which glorifies that laughter as pure innocence.
 The third story is autobiographical science-fiction, involving a time warp inside a synagogue and the transmigration of Lunts and his friend Veniamin Kaverin to ancient Babylon, where their alienation as Jews in Petrograd becomes more manifest.
 One or another of these stories has been anthologized in collections of Jewish literature.
 The first one, "In the Wilderness," can be read in English online.